Logo

 Image: FORTLOC

-While you're not likely to discover the museum by accident, as we were facetiously suggesting above, if you're looking for an exhilarating underwater experience that is also good for the environment, this is the place for you.
+While you're not likely to discover the museum by accident, as we were facetiously suggesting above, if you want an eco-friendly underwater experience, this is the place for you.

 Visiting the underwater eco-museum in Cannes

-Situated on the French Riviera, Cannes is a city known for its world-renowned film festival, pristine beaches, and ability to attract media glitterati from across the globe.
-With its designer stores, world-class hotels, and a wealth of fine dining restaurants to choose from, it's not hard to see why many decide to spend their summers in Cannes.
+Cannes is a French Riviera city known for its world-renowned film festival, and pristine beaches.
+With its designer stores, world-class hotels, and various fine dining restaurants, it's not hard to see why many decide to spend their summers in the city.

 Yacht Charter in Cannes

-If there is anything more relaxing and fulfilling than staying in one of the opulent 5-star hotels in Cannes, such as the Hotel Martinez and Hotel Barriere Le Majestic, it's enjoying the luxury a private yacht charter offers.
+If there is anything more relaxing and fulfilling than staying in one of the 5-star hotels in Cannes, it's enjoying the luxury a private yacht charter offers.

 Image: FORTLOC

-There's no shortage of destinations to explore by yacht around Cannes, and you don't have to travel far to get to one of the most interesting ones, Île Sainte-Marguerite island.
+There's no shortage of destinations to explore by yacht around Cannes, and you don't have to travel far to get to the most interesting one, Île Sainte-Marguerite island.

 Île Sainte-Marguerite

 Île Sainte-Marguerite is a shining jewel in the Mediterranean, packed with all types of fauna and flora.
-It's best known for Fort Royal, one of the three French prisons where the Man in the Iron Mask was held close to the end of the 17th Century.
-The clear, shallow waters around the island make it a great place to go snorkeling.
-But rather than just wander around without a clear plan, visiting Écomusee Sous-Marin should be your goal.
+It's best known for Fort Royal, one of the three French prisons where the Man in the Iron Mask was held.
+The clear waters around the island make it an excellent place for snorkeling.
+But rather than wander around without a clear plan, visiting Écomusee Sous-Marin should be your goal.

 Image: FORTLOC